Touchy Feely Bugs

 Finger paint in various colours

-Butcher paper or white A3 paper
+Butcher paper or white A3

 Art smocks or old shirts